 This garden is very honored as one of the most typical works among the so-called Kobori Enshu style gardens.
 You can enjoy a cup of Japanese green tea (matcha) on the second floor.
 To respect nature, the tea room is very small.
-In the house there is a traditional Japanese altar, sliding doors, tatamis, and scrolls with Samurai calligraphy, original armor and many other interesting things to see.
+In the house there is a traditional Japanese altar, sliding doors, a tatami floor, scrolls with Samurai calligraphy, original armor, and many other interesting things to see.
 Visitors can fully appreciate the cultural heritage of Japan in Kanazawa.